rishi-prav/rishi-prav.github.io/index.md

 * Machine Learning / Deep Learning
 * Quantum technologies

-Public Talks, Seminars and Workshops:
+Public Talks, Seminars and Workshops on:
 * Introduction to Quantum Networks and Applications
 * Quantum Machine Learning
 * Hands on Machine Learning